Autofill Map File

 To autofill a radio element, you either specify the Autofill Rule the same as a checkbox by using one of the contants (i.e. true or 1) or you can also use a field from the profile.
 If you’re using the latter, the correct radio option will be selected by comparing the value assigned to the radio element to the field value.
 You may need to use a format in order to coerce the value of field into something that matches the value assigned to the radio element.

-The Autofill Rule to fill an input element with the first name of the currently selected profile if the element was defined as:
+Autofill Ruleto fill aninputelement with the first name of the currently selected profile if the element was defined as:<input name="customer-first-name" />would be:

 name=customer-first-name; firstName